-We have built a human-centric proprietary product platform for discovery and development that we believe will enable the rapid advancement of a broad portfolio of novel product candidates into non-Investigational New Drug (non-IND) human clinical studies under regulations supporting research with food.
-In these non-IND clinical studies, we are able to measure safety and tolerability and potential markers of effect, which allows us to assess the overall promise of our MMT candidates.
-If after completing non-IND clinical studies we pursue an MMT candidate as an investigational drug product, we will conduct clinical trials under an IND to evaluate its safety and effectiveness as a therapeutic in patients.
+We have built a human-centric proprietary product platform for discovery and development that we believe will enable the rapid advancement of a broad portfolio of novel product candidates into human clinical studies under regulations supporting research with food.
+In these clinical studies, we are able to evaluate safety and tolerability and potential markers of effect, which allows us to assess the overall promise of our MMT candidates.
+If after completing clinical studies under regulations supporting research with food we decide to pursue an MMT candidate as an investigational drug product, we will conduct clinical trials under an IND, or the regulatory equivalent outside the U.S., to evaluate its safety and effectiveness as a therapeutic in patients.

 Urea cycle disorders (UCD) are a group of life-threatening, rare genetic diseases caused by a deficiency in one of the six enzymes or two amino acid transporters that constitute the urea cycle, resulting in an impaired ability to process ammonia.

-This Phase 2 clinical trial is expected to initiate in the second quarter of 2019, and will enroll UCD patients with inadequate control of their disease (defined as having elevated ammonia) on standard of care and will assess the effect of KB195 on reducing plasma ammonia levels and evaluate its safety and tolerability.
+This Phase 2 clinical trial is enrolling UCD patients with inadequate control of their disease (defined as having elevated ammonia) on standard of care and will assess the effect of KB195 on reducing plasma ammonia levels and evaluate its safety and tolerability.

-This non-IND clinical study is designed to evaluate the safety and tolerability of KB195 in patients with UCD, as well as its effect on ammonia levels as measured by nitrogen metabolism in blood and urine.
+This clinical study is designed to evaluate the safety and tolerability of KB195 in patients with UCD, as well as its effect on ammonia levels as measured by nitrogen metabolism in blood and urine

 Hepatic encephalopathy describes a spectrum of potentially reversible neurologic and psychiatric abnormalities generally seen in patients with liver failure.
 It is a common complication of all forms of cirrhosis, leading to significant morbidity and mortality in this patient population.
 Elevated ammonia in the blood is central to the pathologic process that causes encephalopathy.

 MDR pathogens are a significant and growing global health threat.
 In the United States alone, at least two million people per year are infected with bacteria resistant to antibiotics.
 Colonization with MDR pathogens leads to a higher risk of serious infections.
-This non-IND clinical study will evaluate the safety and tolerability of KB109 compared to control, as well as change in colonization of vancomycin-resistant Enterococcus (VRE), extended-spectrum beta lactamase(ESBL)-producing Enterobacteriaceae (ESBLs), and carbapenem-resistant Enterobacteriaceae (CRE).
+This clinical study will evaluate the safety and tolerability of KB109 compared to control, as well as change in colonization of Vancomycin-Resistant Enterococcus (VRE), Extended-Spectrum Beta Lactamase-Producing Enterobacteriaceae (ESBLs), and Carbapenem-Resistant Enterobacteriaceae (CRE).